katt64/lists.tmac/README.rst

 ===============
 *lists.tmac* provides facilities to typeset exceptionally beautiful lists within modern implementations of Troff.
-It integrates very well with the existing *-me* macro package.
+It integrates very well with the existing *-me* macro package and aims to do one thing and do it well -- lists.
 In this article, all occurences of the word "infinite," "infinitely," and "infinity" are metaphoric.

 *lists.tmac* currently provides lists of the following types: bulleted (i.e. unordered) or lexicographically-ordered (i.e. totally ordered).
 Each of these